maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 ### Scientific literacy (10%)

 In this assignment, students explore the impact of science in society by focusing on the racial injustice in science or scientific misconceptions.
 Students will write a research paper (approximately 800-1,000 words) and present a 5 minute presentation on the topic.
-More details and grading rubrics will be available on blackboard. **The final paer is due on November 6 at 11:59PM and the presentations will take place on Zoom during class times on Tuesday, November 3 and Thursday, November 5.** There will be multiple checkpoints in the semester for feedback on the assignment.
+More details and grading rubrics will be available on blackboard. **The final paper is due on November 6 at 11:59PM and the presentations will take place on Zoom during class times on Tuesday, November 3 and Thursday, November 5.** There will be multiple checkpoints in the semester for feedback on the assignment.
 Students may not work on the same topic and the specific topic must be approved by Dr. Glover.

 Students have the option of two assignments:

 #### Option 1: Racial injustice in science

 In light of recent spotlights on social and racial injustice, this project will relate to identifying, understanding, and addressing racial inequalities as it relates to science.
 Several topics related to various scientists who have been associated with presenting science as a way to defend racism/racist beliefs and several scientific studies dehumanizing black individuals have been identified.
-In this project, students wiill research these topics/individuals and reflect on how to overcome challenges associated with their wrong doings.
+In this project, students will research these topics/individuals and reflect on how to overcome challenges associated with their wrong doings.

 #### Option 2: Scientific misconception